Ben Cura: Career

 Cura made his film debut in a British independent film Comes a Bright Day, appearing shortly after in Comedy Central's series Threesome and Bernard Rose's film The Devil's Violinist.

 He made his West End debut playing Angel in the original cast of Jennifer Saunders' musical Viva Forever at the Piccadilly Theatre in London, UK.
 He was later cast as Seve Ballesteros in British golf film Dream On.

 Aged 24, he made his directorial debut with a film adaptation of August Strindberg's play Creditors. for which he also wrote the screenplay and played one of the lead characters, Freddie Lynch.
 Later that year, he starred in the UK premiere of the award-winning American play Next Fall at the Southwark Playhouse in London, UK.

 In April 2013, he co-founded London-based production company Tough Dance Ltd. with actress and producer Andrea Deck.
 The company's first production was award-winning feature film Creditors.

 In 2015, he was cast in the US series The Royals as recurring character Holden.
 He later went on to star in British film White Island set in Ibiza, and based on the novel A Bus Could Run You Over written by Colin Butts, alongside Billy Zane and Billy Boyd.

 Cura's directorial debut, Creditors, world-premiered at the Nordic International Film Festival in New York City on 31 October 2015.
 The festival awarded it with an Honorable Mention in the Best Nordic Narrative Feature category.
 Latin Post film critic David Salazar called the film "A triumphant debut."
 Blazing Minds film critic Susanne Hodder said the actors "all give compelling performances, bringing their characters to life and giving them depth".
 Screen Relish film critic Stuie Greenfield said that "Creditors is a beautiful, sometimes angry and surprising film that brings with it strong performances from the entire cast as well as an unexpected yet welcome twist", while Movie Marker film critic Darryl Griffiths said that "Creditors is an incisive and accomplished piece of filmmaking [...], possessing a rich, powerful psychology that instills an unnerving modern-day relevance to age-old material."
 Creditors received over ten awards from various film festivals, including Best Feature, Leading Actor, and Script/Writer for Cura.

-Later that year, Cura was cast as a series regular in ITV/Netflix crime noir drama Marcella penned by The Bridge writer Hans Rosenfeldt.
-The series premiered on UK television in April 2016, followed by a worldwide release on Netflix in July 2016. and Simon West's action/comedy feature film Gun Shy opposite Antonio Banderas and Olga Kurylenko.
+In 2016, Cura was cast as a series regular in ITV/Netflix crime noir drama Marcella penned by The Bridge writer Hans Rosenfeldt.
+The series premiered on UK television in April 2016, followed by a worldwide release on Netflix in July 2016.
+In 2017, he was cast in Simon West's action/comedy feature film Gun Shy opposite Antonio Banderas and Olga Kurylenko.

-In 2017, Cura was cast as CIA operative Philip Shafer in French historical war movie 15 minutes de guerre (renamed L'Intervention), directed by Fred Grivois.
+Also in 2017, Cura was cast as CIA operative Philip Shafer in French historical war movie 15 minutes de guerre (renamed L'Intervention), directed by Fred Grivois.
 Later that year, he played the role of Steve in the screen adaptation of British stage play Life is a Gatecrash, renamed Gatecrash and directed by Lawrence Gough, opposite Olivia Bonamy, Anton Lesser, and Sam West.